Gaudeval/py-csi-cobotics/experiments/gcc_tutorial/README.md

 capture the constraint defined by the waypoint and its configuration, i.e. should the entity reach the waypoint position, rotation, or waiting time.
 Note that the waypoint position and rotation themselves are not exposed for configuration.
-The first step for the `csi` module is to define `dataclasses` capturing the required configuration points.
+The first step for the `csi` library is to define `dataclasses` capturing the required configuration points.
 The `_encoded_fieldnames` dictionary defines the mapping between names in Python and the configuration file.